Medicare Billing Codes: A Guide for Healthcare Facilities

 Another crucial reason for understanding Medicare billing codes is to prevent fraud, which is punishable by the Department of Justice (DOJ) under the False Claims Act.
 In a single fiscal year, the DOJ won more than $2.2 billion in settlements and judgments from civil cases involving fraud and false claims against the government.

 The submission of incorrect billing codes, intentionally or unintentionally, is considered a form of Medicare fraud.
 Including coding and billing compliance in your mandatory annual training is an excellent way to safeguard your facility from this liability.
-Medicare identifies the different types of improper coding and billing claims in the following table.
+Medicare identifies different types of improper coding and billing claims some of which are described in the following table.

 Billing for Services Not Rendered Billing services not provided